Delta posts $695 million Q3 profit, expects big holiday rush

+Delta Air Lines expects travelers will pack planes during the upcoming holidays despite higher fares and growing concerns over inflation and the economy.

-Delta Air Lines reported a $695 million third-quarter profit as higher average fares this summer and a lucrative credit-card business more than offset higher fuel prices.
+Delta posted a profit Thursday of $695 million in the third quarter as higher fares this summer and a lucrative credit-card business more than offset higher fuel prices.

-The airline forecast that revenue during the final three months of the year will top pre-pandemic levels.
-Delta's CEO said he sees no indication that anxiety over inflation and the economy will discourage people from traveling over the holidays.
+The airline forecast a bigger-than-expected profit in the fourth quarter, with revenue that it expects will top pre-pandemic levels.
+Delta’s CEO said he sees no indication that anxiety over inflation and the economy will discourage people from traveling over the holidays.

-“It's going to be a very strong holiday season — Thanksgiving, Christmas, New Year's,” said CEO Ed Bastian.
-“Consumers are still relatively healthy.
-They have deferred spending, but where they have deferred it is the acquisition of things.”
+“It’s going to be a very strong holiday season — Thanksgiving, Christmas, New Year’s,” CEO Ed Bastian said in an interview.
+“Consumers are still relatively healthy.”

-Delta's third-quarter numbers support that view.
-The airline's operating revenue rose 11% above 2019 levels even with an 18% drop in passenger traffic.
-That was possible because the average passenger paid 23% more per mile than during the same months of 2019.
-Revenue from premium customers rose, while money from the main cabin dipped slightly.
+Delta’s third-quarter numbers support that view.
+The airline’s operating revenue rose 11% above 2019 levels even with an 18% drop in passenger traffic.
+That was possible because flights were nearly 90% full and the average passenger paid 23% more per mile than during the same months of 2019.
+Revenue from premium seats rose sharply.

+The Atlanta carrier expects to earn between $1 and $1.25 per share on higher revenue in the fourth quarter, easily above Wall Street’s forecast of 79 cents, according to a FactSet survey.

+Bastian said advanced bookings — typically three or four months into the future — and comments from big corporate customers point to “very strong” travel demand through the fourth quarter and into early next year.

 Summer got off to a rocky start for U.S. airlines, as 2,400 flights were canceled and one in five flights was delayed over the extended July 4 holiday weekend.
 Despite threats from Transportation Secretary Pete Buttigieg, airlines didn’t do much better until September, when kids were back in school and the number of vacation travelers subsided.

-Bastian said Delta is ready for the holiday season.
-Atlanta-based Delta and other airlines have trimmed schedules and hired more workers to fix an understaffing problem that caused many of the flight cancellations.
+Delta and other airlines have trimmed schedules and hired more workers to fix an understaffing problem that caused many of the flight cancellations.
+Bastian said Delta is prepared for the holiday season.

-“We are largely done with hiring,” Bastian said.
-“We are moving people out of the hiring queue and into the production queue.”
+Delta still expects to operate fewer flights than in 2019 but plans to fully restore its network by next summer.

-Delta's $695 million profit is below the $1.5 billion the airline reported in the same quarter of 2019, before the pandemic.
-Including gains from investments and other non-core functions, the airline reported adjusted profit of $1.51 per share, two cents per share less than forecast by analysts in a FactSet survey.
+Delta’s $695 million profit is below the $1.5 billion the airline reported in the same quarter of 2019, before the pandemic.
+Including gains from investments and other non-core functions, the airline reported adjusted profit of $1.51 per share, two cents per share less than FactSet’s Wall Street survey.

 Airlines use 2019 as a more reliable comparison for typical business operations because the pandemic had such an outsize effect on travel over the past three years.